Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Introduction

 \section{Introduction}

-By exploring and interacting with an environment, reinforcement learning can successfully determine the optimal policy with respect to the long-term rewards given to an agent \cite{reinforcement,lewis2009reinforcement}.
+By exploring and interacting with an environment, reinforcement learning can determine the optimal policy with respect to the long-term rewards given to an agent \cite{reinforcement,lewis2009reinforcement}.
 Whereas the idea of determining the optimal policy in terms of a cost over some time horizon is standard in the controls literature \cite{optimalcontrol}, reinforcement learning is aimed at learning the long-term rewards by exploring the states and actions.
 As such, the agent dynamics is no longer explicitly taken into account, but rather is subsumed by the data.
-Moreover, even the rewards need not necessarily be known {\it a priori}, but can be obtained through exploration, as well.

-If no information about the agent dynamics is available, however, an agent might end up in certain regions of the state space which must be avoided while exploring.
+If no information about the agent dynamics is available, however, an agent might end up in certain regions of the state space that must be avoided while exploring.
 Avoiding such regions of the state space is referred to as {\it safety}.
 Safety includes collision avoidance, boundary-transgression avoidance, connectivity maintenance in teams of mobile robots, and other mandatory constraints, and this tension between exploration and safety becomes particularly pronounced in robotics, where safety is crucial.

 In this paper, we address this safety issue, by employing model learning in combination with barrier certificates.
-In particular, we focus on learning for systems with discrete-time nonstationary agent dynamics.
+In particular, we focus on learning for systems with discrete-time nonstationary (or time-varying) agent dynamics.
 Nonstationarity comes, for example, from failures of actuators, battery degradations, or sudden environmental disturbances.
-The result is a method that adapts to a nonstationary agent dynamics and simultaneously extracts the dynamic structure without having to know how the agent dynamics changes over time.
-The resulting model will be used for barrier certificates.
-Under certain conditions, safety is recovered in the sense of Lyapunov stability even after violations of safety due to the nonstationarity occur.
-Moreover, we propose discrete-time barrier certificates with which a greedy policy update is ensured.
+The result is a method that adapts to nonstationary agent dynamics and, under certain conditions, ensures recovery of safety in the sense of Lyapunov stability even after violations of safety due to the nonstationarity occur.
+We also propose discrete-time barrier certificates that guarantee global optimality of solutions to the barrier-certified policy optimization, and we use the learned model for barrier certificates.